abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 ## Customizations on Angular UI

-### Services in Angular

-#### On the Angular side, there are two types of services
+On the Angular side, there are two types of services:
 - *.abstracts.service.ts
 - *.service.ts.

-When Customizable code is set to true, *.abstract.* files are recreated each time schematics are executed, while `.service.` files are generated only once.
+When the _Customizable code_ is set to **true**, *.abstract.* files are recreated each time schematics are executed, while `.service.` files are generated only once.
 As a result, modifications can be made to the `.service.ts` file, preserving your changes.

 ### Components in Angular

-#### Similar to services, there are two types of components
+Similar to services, there are two types of components:
-- abstract.component.ts
+- `abstract.component.ts`
-- component.ts.
+- `component.ts`

-The .abstract.component.ts file is recreated with each execution of schematics, while the `.component.ts` file is generated only once.
+The `.abstract.component.ts` file is recreated with each execution of schematics, while the code for `.component.ts` files is generated only once, so your custom changes are preserved.

 ### HTML Customizations

-When Customizable code is enabled, ABP Suite introduces custom comment tags in the HTML file.
+When the _Customizable code_ is enabled, ABP Suite introduces custom comment placeholders in the HTML file.
 For example:

 ```html
 <!--<suite-custom-code-block-0>-->
 <!--</suite-custom-code-block-0>-->
 ```

-By placing your custom code between these tags, ABP Suite preserves and moves it to a new file during regeneration.
-You can add multiple templates using different tag numbers, ensuring uniqueness and matching end tags.
-The sequence of tags does not need to be ordered and can differ.
+By placing your custom code between these placeholders, ABP Suite preserves and moves it to a new file during regeneration.
+You can add multiple templates using different placeholder numbers, ensuring uniqueness and matching end placeholders.
+The sequence of placeholder does not need to be ordered and can differ.

-#### Other Files
+### Other Files

-Other Files that created with ABP Suite can not be customized.
-They can not preserved during regeneration.
+Other Files that created are with ABP Suite can not be customized.
+They can not preserved during regeneration and most of the time you would not even need to customize them.

 ## What's next?